 Sales on Square’s POS API are made in AUD.

-Does Square’s POS API deposit cash using ACH payments?
+Does Square’s POS API transfer cash using ACH payments?

-Yes, our POS integration API deposits sellers’ payments into their bank account using ACH payments.
-Payments are fast and secure, and are deposited in one to two business days.
+Yes, our POS integration API transfers sellers’ payments into their bank account using ACH payments.
+Payments are fast and secure, and are transferred in one to two business days.

 Do I still need a payment gateway with Square APIs?

 No, you don’t need a payment gateway or merchant account when you use Square’s Payment APIs.
 All you need to start selling with Square is an Australian bank account and a free Square account.
 It takes just a couple of minutes to sign up for a Square account and no credit check is needed.

 Where can I find more information about POS integration/API documentation?

 There are more resources on the Square website for developers interested in learning about POS API integration and API documentation.